Toyota Century: Third generation (G60; 2018)

 As with previous generations, rear passenger comfort and convenience is made a priority.
 The rear seats have a recline feature, with integrated heaters and massage function, as well as an adjustable power leg rest for the rear seat opposite the driver.
 The sound system comes standard with 20 speakers.
 A 20-inch LCD screen is installed for rear seat passengers that let occupants control many aspects and features as a convenience as well as playing video content.
-The standard upholstery fabric continues to be offered in three color choices using 100% wool with a unique heather pattern, with leather remaining available optionally in two different color combinations.
+The standard upholstery fabric continues to be offered in three colour choices using 100% wool with a unique heather pattern, with leather remaining available optionally in two different colour combinations.
 Both upholstery choices include two different wood inlay selections.
 The transmission selector, which on previous generations was either floor mounted or steering column installed, is now only available on the floor.

-The powertrain is Hybrid Synergy Drive including the 2UR-FSE 5.0-litre V8 petrol engine, maintaining the displacement of the prior V12 engine but adding an electric drive system for fuel economy improvement to 13.6 km/L, compared to the prior generation's 10 km/L. The powertrain package is the same as the 2008-2017 Lexus LS 600h & LS 600h L; however, as the fifth-generation LS does not feature this powertrain, it is now unique to the Century.
+The powertrain is Hybrid Synergy Drive including the 2UR-FSE 5.0-litre V8 petrol engine, producing 317 kW.
+It maintains the displacement of the prior V12 engine but adding an electric drive system for fuel economy improvement to 13.6 km/L, compared to the prior generation's 10 km/L. The powertrain package is the same as the 2008-2017 Lexus LS 600h & LS 600h L; however, as the fifth-generation LS does not feature this powertrain, it is now unique to the Century.
 The suspension has been upgraded from the previous double wishbone to a multi-link suspension with supplemental air bags to further enhance ride quality.
 Toyota first displayed a hybrid engine in the Century at the 1975 Tokyo Motor Show in the Century gas turbine hybrid, with a GT45 gas turbine and electric motor.